konflux-ci/task-runner/README.md

 ### Versioning

-The version of the runner image is tracked in the VERSION file.
+- The version of the runner image is tracked in the [VERSION](./VERSION) file

-The Konflux build pipeline automatically sets the `org.opencontainer.image.version` annotation (and label as well) on the built image using our custom `.tekton/tasks/get-build-params.yaml` Task.
+  - The Konflux build pipeline automatically sets the `org.opencontainer.image.version` annotation (and label as well) on the built image using our custom `.tekton/tasks/get-build-params.yaml` Task
+- All notable changes are tracked in the [CHANGELOG.md](./CHANGELOG.md) file

 When making a new release, bump the version according to the first matching rule: